-You'll be hard-pressed to find me complaining about pure maple syrup on pancakes and waffles.
+You will never find me complaining about pure maple syrup on pancakes and waffles.
 My preference is to not even top them with butter - just maple syrup.
 Maybe a shake or two of ground cinnamon.

 It bears repeating from before - this process is so easy, it almost doesn't count as a recipe recipe.